-Working as a freelance copy-editor with both independent authors and publishing houses, I know that there are different processes when it comes to booking the services of an editor.
+Working as a freelance editor with both independent authors and publishing houses, I know that there are different processes when it comes to booking the services of an editor.

-The publishers tend to have the author on a very specific deadline and are therefore able to book their time in my diary in advance (most of the time that is!)
+The publishers tend to have the author on a very tight and specific schedule and are therefore able to book their time in my diary in advance (most of the time that is!)

 Indie-authors tend to be a little different and wait until they have finished their manuscript – again, this is in my experience and not the rule but it can, and does, lead to disappointment in terms of the author’s timeline expectations.

 I am currently booked up for the next five weeks and I’m certain that this is the case for many other freelance editors out there.
 So far this week, I have had three enquiries from authors looking for an editor THIS WEEK!!
 It’s not an ideal situation to be in.
 I hate having to say no to people.

 Finding the right editor for you and your manuscript is not an easy task and not one that should be taken lightly.
 You need to do some research.